gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-25-a-model-citizen.markdown

 > Models are tasked with providing meaning to otherwise raw and unprocessed data (e.g.
 > user profile).

-_From the [Lithium source code](https://github.com/UnionOfRAD/lithium/blob/master/data/Model.php) (which is marvellously well documented!)_
+_From the [Lithium source code](https://github.com/UnionOfRAD/lithium/blob/master/data/Model.php) (which is marvellously well documented!
+It's a good idea to have a look through the source when you're trying to work out a problem.
+I certainly had to when I was writing this book!)_

 # Schemas